microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstance-acceptrecommendations.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Allows the acceptance of recommendations on all not reviewed [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) on an [accessReviewInstance](../resources/accessreviewinstance.md) that they are the reviewer on.
+Allows the acceptance of recommendations on all not-reviewed [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) objects on an [accessReviewInstance](../resources/accessreviewinstance.md) object that the calling user is a reviewer for.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).